 This post may include affiliate links.
 Please read my disclosure policy.

 I love serving lemon cakes for Easter.
 Making this the perfect gluten-free dessert for Spring.
 But my whole family asks for this gluten-free cake recipe all year long.
 It is that good.
-And I love using a bundt cake pan to give it a show-stopping look without having to do any cake decorating.

-📖Why This Recipe Works
+📖Why My Recipe Works

-A lemon sugar ensures a tart and strong lemon flavor.
+- A lemon sugar ensures a tart and strong lemon flavor.
 Nothing is worse than the lemon cake with no lemon flavor.
 And we aren't using any fake lemon extract either.

-The sweet lemon drizzle is made of confectioner's sugar and lemon juice rather than water giving it extra flavor.
+- The sweet lemon drizzle is made of confectioner's sugar and lemon juice rather than water, giving it extra flavor.

 🧾Ingredient Notes